-- is the TCV contact point for general advice about the operation of the Act - is TCV's contact point with IBAC about the Act - is responsible for ensuring TCV carries out its responsibilities under the Act and any guidelines issued by IBAC - will take all necessary and reasonable steps to ensure the identity of the person making a protected disclosure and the identity of the person who is the subject of the disclosure are kept confidential - arranges necessary and appropriate welfare support for the discloser, including by appointing a Welfare Manager to support the discloser and to protect them from reprisals - collates statistics that TCV is required to report under the Act.
+- is the TCV contact point for general advice about the operation of the Act; - is TCV's contact point with IBAC about the Act; - is responsible for ensuring TCV carries out its responsibilities under the Act and any guidelines issued by IBAC; - will take all necessary and reasonable steps to ensure the identity of the person making a protected disclosure and the identity of any person who is the subject of the disclosure are kept confidential; - will arrange necessary and appropriate welfare support for the discloser, including by appointing a Welfare Manager to support the discloser and to protect them from reprisals; and - will collate statistics that TCV is required to report under the Act.

-TCV's Disclosure Coordinator is the Deputy Managing Director and Corporation Secretary.
+TCV's Disclosure Coordinator is the General Counsel / Corporation Secretary.

-Welfare manager
+Welfare Manager